Is RIFM’s science available online?

 Nearly 10 years ago, RIFM implemented its Criteria Document 2, which guides our current safety assessment work.
 The Criteria Document focuses on NAMs, or New Approach Methodologies, providing animal testing alternatives without sacrificing scientific rigor and objectivity.

 RIFM understood the importance of sharing the Criteria Document and safety assessment work with as many fragrance safety stakeholders as possible.
-So, RIFM’s Vice President, Anne Marie Api, PhD, collaborated with science publisher Elsevier to create the open-access Fragrance Materials Safety Resource Center.
+So, RIFM’s then-Vice President, Anne Marie Api, PhD, collaborated with science publisher Elsevier to create the open-access Fragrance Materials Safety Resource Center.
 It was clear that all of RIFM’s work, past and present, should be available to anyone who stood to benefit from it.
 So we now provide free access to all of our peer-reviewed and published science, including that conducted in collaboration with other organizations and industry stakeholders.

 RIFM’s Vision Statement seeks a world wherein “state-of-the-art science enables the world to enjoy fragrance,” and sharing what we’ve learned is a critical piece of maintaining that goal.